isabellaflores/vamos/README.md

 Based on this information, you can use Java's Swing UI toolkit to draw your overlay on the source machine's screen.
 Included in the Vamos SDK is a special <b>iflores.vamos.OverlayFrame</b> class which produces a transparent window in which you can draw your overlay for the user.

+**Avoid using an alpha component when drawing your overlay.
+Chromakey video mixers don't support alpha.
+Additionally, black is the recommended chromakey transparency color, so avoid using black or other very dark colors in your overlay if you want them to be usable by chromakey hardware.**

 Follow these steps to create your own custom overlay: